Max-Jaeger/redhat-PE180-exam-tips/README.md

     The dockerfile you're supposed to edit already has lots of commands written for you.
 The real challenge is where to put your new commands inside this dockerfile.
 One thing that I have found useful were the comments written inside the dockerfile, they should roughly give you an idea about where each command should go.

+    One final note.
+Some instructions might give you the feeling that we need to use the command `WORKDIR` but **DONT** use it.
+The working directory is already configured for us.
+If you change it, chances are the dockerfile will not build successfully.

     After editing the dockerfile, you should attempt to build it.
 If the build was successful, don't test the image and make a container out of it because you will be asked to do that in question 2.
 It will be redundant and a waste of time if you test your image twice.

 4. **Question two**